aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 If a player receives a penalty card before the game begins:

-A. The offending team begins the game with the offending player (or the player’s replacement in the case of a red card) in the penalty box and one less player in the keeper zone.
+A. The offending team begins the game with the offending player (or the player's replacement in the case of a red card) in the penalty box and one less player in the keeper zone.

-B. The player’s penalty time officially begins at brooms up.
+B. The player's penalty time officially begins at brooms up.

 ### 9.3.5.
 Fouls after the End of the Game